neo4j-devtools/graph-app-starter/README.md

 # Neo4j Desktop Graph App API

-To give a 3rd party applications the possibility to know, what active graph is and where it is contained, we should provide some context.
+To give a 3rd party applications the possibility to know, what active graph is and where it is contained, we provide a context.

-First of all, context should expose to the apps all data, that could be viable for them to operate - project info, content, graph list and a reference to an active graph.
+First of all, context expose to the apps all data, that could be viable for them to operate - configurations, projects, graphs.

-Context itself is an immutable structure which is generated on demand, but all context changes should be interceptable, so the apps could react to context changes immediately.
+Context itself is an immutable structure which is generated on demand, but all context changes are interceptable, so the apps could react to context changes immediately.

 ## Development mode